Grilling on the salt stone

 Pink grilling

-Below or above – on or below
+Below or above – on top or below

-All ready for cleaning
+Everything ready for cleaning

 How it works